DDeriaz/Codebook-R-function/README.md

 Description:  Number of Polyps at 12 Months
 Variable type: numeric
 ```
-Then, you can copy paste the console output to your text editor (ex.: Word):
+Then, you can copy paste the console output to your text editor (ex.: Word).